GordonThelander/hubitat-LIFX-Light-Manager/README.md

 # LIFX Light Manager for Hubitat

-**Version:** B1.0 beta
+**Version:** B1.2 beta

 LIFX Light Manager is a Hubitat app and driver package for discovering, creating and locally controlling LIFX lights.
-It combines LIFX Cloud metadata with LAN discovery so devices can be named and classified accurately, then controlled locally over the network after child devices are created.
+It combines LIFX Cloud metadata with local LAN discovery so devices can be named and classified accurately, then controlled locally over the network after child devices are created.

 ## What it does

 - Uses a LIFX Personal Access Token for discovery and metadata enrichment.
 - Discovers LIFX lights on the local LAN and records their current IP addresses.
-- Maintains a device preparation table showing label, IP address, group, product, capabilities and driver mode.
+- Maintains a device preparation table showing label, local name, IP address, group, product, capabilities, driver mode, cloud connection and status.
+- Supports optional local Hubitat names before child-device creation.
 - Handles Cloud ID to LAN UID mismatches, including the observed `cloud+1` case.
 - Creates Hubitat child devices for mono, tunable white, colour and Plus/IR-capable LIFX lights.
 - Detects changed IP addresses and marks affected devices for update.
 - Updates child device data and visible current-state attributes after IP remediation.
 - Provides a **LIFX Master Switch** aggregate device for whole-fleet control.
 - Supports fast local on/off control for individual children and the Master Switch.
-- Supports Master Switch colour control, applying colour to colour-capable lights and level-only changes to non-colour lights.
+- Supports Master Switch colour and colour-temperature control, applying colour to colour-capable lights and level-only changes to non-colour lights.
+- Supports optional lightweight LAN polling of installed child devices for on/off switch state.

 ## Components